Mentoring Academic-Research Careers (MARC)

 Enroll as a MARC mentor or protégé.

-Mary Jo Cooley-Hidecker, assistant professor at the University of Wyoming; and Whitney Postman, assistant professor at La Salle University, talk about how mentorship through the MARC program helped them.
+Mary Jo Cooley-Hidecker, assistant professor at the University of Wyoming; and Whitney Postman, assistant professor, currently at Saint Louis University, talk about how mentorship through the MARC program helped them.

 Nan Bernstein Ratner, professor and chair at the University of Maryland—College Park; and Rachel Suddarth, assistant professor at Saint Ambrose University, give advice for those in the MARC program.